bhushan-zade/Movie-Recommender-System/readme.md

-# Movie_Recommendation_System
+# Movie Recommender System

-A recommender system, or a recommender system, is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
+A recommender system, or a recommendation system, is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
 They are primarily used in commercial applications. (source - Wikipedia)

 Mainly three types of recommendation systems in machine learning based on filtering are used to suggest product and services to the consumers.